Education and Tangible Resources:

 Fixations & Routines

-• Hyperfixation on Interests → Becomes obsessed with a new hobby, does nothing but that for weeks, then drops it completely.
+• Hyperfixation on Interests → Becomes obsessed with a new hobby, does nothing but that for weeks, then drops it completely… until months or maybe years later.

-• Needs Routine for Stability → Feels anxious when a daily routine is disrupted, even by small changes.
+• Needs Routine for Stability → May feel anxious when a routine is disrupted, even by small changes.
 May have strategies for dealing with these disruptions, but is drained energetically by dealing with them.

 Avoidance & Resistance